 The Pershore Abbey is a prime example of the medieval Norman – Anglo Monastery.
 The medieval Benedictine monastery has been the pillar of the Pershore community.

 It survived plenty of challenges over the thousands of years including the Dissolution of Monastery in the 16th century under the order of King Henry VIII.

 If you love visiting and admiring the architecture of medieval churches, include Pershore Abbey during your visit to Worcestershire.

 20. Witley Court and gardens

 Witley Court was once one of the most beautiful manor houses in England.
 During its fall in 1937 due to the great fire that destroyed the mansion.

-It now managed by the National Trust.
+It is now managed by the National Trust.
 Visitors still admire the architectural facade of the manor ruins.
-The garden of Witley Court is still perfectly manicured and hold the grand statue of The Perseus and Andromeda fountain that is considered as the grandest in Europe.
+The garden of Witley Court is still perfectly manicured and holds the grand statue of The Perseus and Andromeda fountain that is considered the grandest in Europe.